How To Look At A House

 Whenever a home has been unoccupied for an extended period of time we recommend disinfecting the well, especially if the electricity has been turned off at any time during that period.
 This is a situation we see often in country houses and mobile homes in our North Central Florida area that are for sale and have sat empty on the market for a while.
 The culprit you are trying to eliminate is E Coli bacteria.

-Yes, you can test the water first for bacteria, but the time and expense of testing is more trouble than if you just went ahead and disinfected the well.
+Yes, you can test the water first for bacteria, but the time and expense of testing can sometimes be more trouble than if you just went ahead and disinfected the well.
+Your local health department can provide disinfection instructions.
 Plus, the odds are high that the test will be positive.

 Other situations that indicate well disinfection may be necessary are: